Akiokita/full-stack/README.md

 All the front-end pages are in the 'front-end/resources/views' folder.

 # Start

 Run the 'back-end' with your IDE of preference.

-Go to the 'front-end' folder and run the command: 'php artisan serve'
+Go to the 'front-end' folder and run the command: 'php artisan serve'.

+Copy the number initiated by the command and paste in your browser.

 **CLIENTES URLs**